Plon/MasterThesis/LitReview/reinforcement_learning.md

 ## Optimal Policies and Value Functions.
-The goal of RL is for the agent to learn an optimal or near-optimal policy that maximizes the reward it recieves.
+The goal of RL is for the agent to learn an optimal or near-optimal policy that maximizes the reward it receives.
 An optimal policy is denoted by $\pi_*$.
 There may be more than one.
 The optimal value function $v_*$ is defined $\forall s \in \mathcal{S}$ as
 \begin{equation}